Fata Morgana Diaries #1 - Doors 1 to 3

 There he is!
 The one character I knew by looks before even starting reading this story, the VN sphere’s most fragile male ego, the one and only Jacopo!

 Background depicting a billard room, with a pool table in the centre.
 Jacopo, a man in suit and fedora, stands with a disdainful smirk.
-Narration: "But that was hardly any surprise, for the mansion sat upon land inhabited largely by immigrants—the New World."
-The manor transferred to America, yeehaw!
+Narration: The manor transferred to America, yeehaw!

 What a change of atmosphere.
 I can only admire the attention brought to speech mannerisms and historical mood behind each door, everything here was so believable.